MovieBias

 While the core subject of finding a medical cure is apolitical, the film's championed solution strongly emphasizes individual initiative, entrepreneurial risk-taking, and private sector innovation to overcome bureaucratic obstacles, aligning with right-leaning themes.

-The movie features a predominantly white main cast without explicit race or gender swaps of traditionally white roles.
-Its narrative centers on a medical drama, portraying traditional identities neutrally or positively without incorporating explicit DEI themes.
+The movie features a predominantly white main cast with some visible diversity in supporting roles, without explicit race or gender swaps of traditionally white characters.
+Its narrative focuses on a family's struggle and scientific pursuit, portraying traditional identities positively and not centering on explicit DEI themes.

 Secondary